Bárbara Jacobs

 Bárbara Jacobs (born 19 October 1947) is a Mexican writer, poet, essayist and translator.

-Life
+Biography

 Born in Mexico City in 1947, Jacobs grew up in a home where five languages were spoken.
 Her grandparents were Lebanese Jewish and Lebanese Maronites.
 After attending school in Montreal, Quebec, Canada, she returned to Mexico and received a degree in psychology from the National Autonomous University of Mexico.